-Variable Name Units Limitations and (Type) Description British SI Default Value p1 (IT)(R) Rod internal pressure for each time step psia Pa Required input only if igascal = 0 Signal for time-dependent input arrays for p2, tw , and go : Required input unless nsp (I) 0 = single values for these three values will be used for all time steps1 = a value for each variable for each time step must be input d for all time steps each variable for each /A otherwise specified in boundary input block p2 (IT) Coolant system pressure Input for each time step if nsp = 1. psia Pa Required input unless otherwise specified in boundary input block tw (IT) Coolant inlet temperature Input for each time step if $nsp = 1$. °F К Required input unless otherwise specified in boundary input block Mass flux of coolant around fuel rod go (IT) Input for each time step if $nsp = 1$.
-Note that go input may have to be adjusted to yield both desired coolant and desired cladding surface temperatures.
-Concurrent adjustment of pitch may also be required. lb/hr-ft 2 kg/s-m2 Required input unless otherwise specified in boundary input block
+Variable Name December Ur nits Limitations and (Type) Description British SI Default Value p1 (IT)(R) Rod internal pressure for each time step psia Pa Required input only if igascal = 0 Signal for time-dependent input arrays for p2, tw, and go: Required input unless nsp (I) 0 = single values for these three values will be used for all time steps1 = a value for each variable for each time step must be input /A otherwise specified in boundary input block p2 (IT) Coolant system pressure Input for each time step if nsp = 1. psia Pa Required input unless otherwise specified in boundary input block tw (IT) Coolant inlet temperature Input for each time step if $nsp = 1$. °F К Required input unless otherwise specified in boundary input block Mass flux of coolant around fuel rod Input for each time step if nsp = 1.
+Required input unless go (IT) Note that go input may have to be adjusted to yield both desired coolant and desired cladding surface temperatures.
+Concurrent adjustment of pitch may also be required. lb/hr-ft 2 kg/s-m 2 otherwise specified in boundary input block